An Asperger Syndrome childhood: timid body, conceited mind

 The last event of my childhood

 It was also in the summer of 1966 that my physical education was made complete, or as complete as it ever would be.
 This was unplanned.
-One day I went for a walk on my own to Portobello beach near where we lived.
+One afternoon I went for a walk on my own to Portobello beach near where we lived.
 I was 17.
 Two small boys aged 10 or 11, slim and athletic, were on the flat wet beach playing with a rugby ball.
 I asked if I might join in, and they made me welcome.
-(People with Asperger Syndrome often interact better with those much younger or much older than themselves, rather than within their own age group: the social expectations are less.)
+(People with Asperger Syndrome often feel more comfortable in the company of those much younger or much older than themselves, rather than within their own age group: the social expectations are less.)
 We threw passes to each other, kicked the ball to each other and generally ran around.
-One of the boys passed the ball to me, and I jogged towards the sea with the ball in my hands.
+One of the boys threw the ball to me, and I jogged towards the sea with the ball in my hands.
 That is when he hit me from behind.

 The little lad had been well coached and it was a textbook tackle.
 I knew it was a textbook tackle because I had read the textbook.
 He must have been sprinting at quite a speed, and I didn’t see him coming.
 His right shoulder thudded into the back of my left thigh, and his thin arms formed a noose round my waist, a noose which rapidly tightened as it slid down my legs and clamped my ankles together like a vice.
 My legs made no effort to escape, and my body sprawled forwards with as little dignity as a toppling statue: indeed less dignity, for a toppling statue does not flap its arms.
 I took a mouthful of wet sand.

 I can identify two reasons.
 First, I had changed.
-In my mid‐to‐late teens my physical confidence had been allowed to heal, slowly and naturally, as it was no longer being repeatedly buffeted by adverse events.
+In my mid‐to‐late teens my physical confidence had been allowed to heal, slowly and naturally, as it was no longer being repeatedly buffeted by adverse incidents.
 It was nearly three years since I had last been physically punished, which was early in fourth year for being late for school.
 Physical education classes at school, which systematically drained my physical confidence instead of building it, were not compulsory after third year, and I had opted out.
-I had rarely been bullied in my last three years at school, as the boys most likely to do the bullying tended to leave school at 15, and those who stayed on began to mature.
+I had rarely been bullied in my final three years at school, as the boys most likely to do the bullying tended to leave school at 15, and those who stayed on began to mature.
+Unilateral physical “play” from Dad had of course stopped many years before.
 I had begun to feel more secure in the street.
-I had not been seriously frightened since the incident with the school magazine in fourth year.
+I had not been seriously frightened since the incident with the school magazine more than two years earlier.
 But surely there was a second reason too.
 My assailant on this occasion was so very much smaller than me that he had not registered in my mind as a threat, and so I was relaxed.

 If I had to identify one single event as the last event of my childhood, that would be it.
 For perhaps two seconds, on the very threshold of full physical maturity, for the first and only time in my life I enjoyed the fun of childhood rough and tumble.
 And it had taken a lad of less than half my weight to teach me it.